Development Plan Scheme (DPS) 2026

 • Consultation on Strategic Environmental Assessment (SEA)

-πŸ”Š We want your views on the Participation Statement as set out within the Development Plan Scheme (2025) πŸ“βœοΈ
+🔊 We want your views on the Participation Statement as set out within the Development Plan Scheme (2026) 📝✍️

-The participation statement focusses on how and with who the Council will engage throughout the plan-making process.
-We would welcome any ideas you may have on this!
+The participation statement focuses on how and with whom the Council will engage throughout the plan-making process.
+We welcome any ideas you may have on this.

-You can share your thoughts with us using our Development Plan Scheme (2025) survey available on this web page.
-Alternatively you can email us at localdevelopmentplans@east-ayrshire.gov.uk
+You can share your thoughts with us using our Development Plan Scheme (2026) survey on this page.
+Or you can email Local Development Plans

 • Take Survey